Monsoft-Solutions/praxis-notes-website/website-docs/animation-guidelines.md

 ## Conclusion

-Animations on the Praxis Note website should:
+Animations on the Praxis Notes website should:

 1. Enhance the user experience without distracting from content
 2. Maintain a professional and polished feel appropriate for ABA professionals